Nick Heidfeld: Sauber (2001–2003)

-He departed Prost at the end of that season, before signing a three-year contract with Sauber for 2001.
+He departed the ill-fated Prost at the end of that season, before signing a three-year contract with Sauber for 2001.
 He was partnered with then rookie driver Kimi Räikkönen.
 Heidfeld scored his first podium with a third-place finish in the Brazilian Grand Prix.
 After the announcement of Mika Häkkinen's retirement, many thought that Heidfeld would replace him in the McLaren-Mercedes team, as he had Mercedes backing and had outscored the much more inexperienced Räikkönen by three points over the year.
 However, the McLaren seat went to Räikkönen, and Heidfeld stayed with Sauber for 2002 and 2003, where he racked up a number of points finishes.
 In 2002 he outperformed another rookie teammate, Felipe Massa, but was then beaten by his more experienced fellow countryman, Heinz-Harald Frentzen, in 2003.

 Jordan (2004)

 At the end of the 2003 season, Heidfeld was replaced at the Sauber team by Jordan's Giancarlo Fisichella and looked to be without a race seat for the 2004 season.
 However, after impressing during a series of preseason tests, it was announced that Heidfeld would race with the financially strapped Jordan team, alongside rookie Giorgio Pantano.
 The EJ14 was an upgrade of the previous season's uncompetitive EJ13 and proved slow.
 Despite this, Heidfeld often outperformed the car, finishing ahead of more competitive vehicles.
-He finished seventh at the Monaco Grand Prix and eighth at the Canadian Grand Prix and finished the season with three points.
+He finished seventh at the Monaco Grand Prix and eighth at the Canadian Grand Prix (after the disqualifications of Williams and Toyota teams) and finished the season with three points.